datanav/docs/collecting_data.rst

 Classification of data
 ^^^^^^^^^^^^^^^^^^^^^^

 How do we decide which data pertains to the same concept?
-For example a person can potentially end up in global-customer, global-employee or global-person. which one is correct?
+For example a person can potentially end up in global-customer, global-employee or global-person, which one is correct?

 In Sesam we recommend a *one dimensional structure*, i.e. data can only belong to one global.
 Let us use an example; a company has lots of data about persons; both customers, clients, prospects, employees and applicants.
 It is tempting to be able to separate these to generate a global for each.
 The problem with this is a person with a unique ID can end up in two or more globals (e.g. global-customer and global-person).
 Then it is *role* of person deciding and not *concept*; which is data about persons.